Absolute continuity of the harmonic measure on low dimensional rectifiable sets: Introduction

-The geometric assumption on $\Gamma$ in this article is uniformly rectifiability.
-Uniformly rectifiable sets were introduced by David and Semmes, and equivalent definitions are given in \cite{DS1,DS2}.
 In this article, we shall only rely on the characterization of uniform rectifiable sets by Tolsa $\alpha$-numbers that we present now.
 We denote by $\Xi$ the set of affine $d$-dimensional planes in $\R^n$.
 Each plane $P\in \Xi$ is associated with a measure $\mu_P$, which is the restriction to $d$-dimensional Hausdorff measure to $P$ (i.e. the Lebesgue measure on the plane).
 A {\bf flat measure} is a measure $\mu$ that can be written $\mu = c\mu_P$ where $c$ is a positive constant and $P\in \Xi$.
 The set of flat measures is called $\mathcal F$.
 We need Wasserstein distances to quantify the difference between two measures, and we shall use it to measure how far a measure $\sigma$ is from a flat measure.

 \begin{definition} For $x\in \R^n$ and $r > 0$, denote by $Lip(x,r)$ the set of $1$-Lipschitz functions $f$ supported in $\overline{B(x,r)}$, that is the set of functions $f : \R^n \to \R$ such that $f(y)=0$ for $y\in \R^n \sm B(x,r)$ and $|f(y)-f(z)|\leq |y-z|$ for $y,z\in \R^n$.
 The normalized Wasserstein distance between two measures $\sigma$ and $\mu$ is then